shivani98patil/MyCoverKraft/README.md

 # Unit Testing for MyCoverKraft

 This Section provides instructions on how to run the unit tests for the MyCoverKraft project.

+# Why Unit Test?
+Testing isn't just a suggestion, it's a crucial skill for any developer.
+It helps you:

+Catch bugs early: Identify and fix problems before they reach users.
+Prevent regressions: Ensure changes don't break existing functionality.
+Build confidence: Gain trust in your code's quality and stability.

+It ensures you are building the thing, right.

 ## Running the Tests